andreadellacorte/andreadellacorte.github.io/coaching.md

 Additionally, I've worked with nonprofits like [Code Your Future]() and mentored / coached over 30+ folks on topics like career development, interviewing and general life skills.

-If you'd like to improve your success chances book a session below or get in book a session below or touch with me at [andrea@dellacorte.me](mailto:andrea@dellacorte.me)!
+If you'd like to improve your success chances book a session below or get in touch with me directly at [andrea@dellacorte.me](mailto:andrea@dellacorte.me)!

 <!-- Calendly inline widget begin -->
 <div class="calendly-inline-widget" data-url="https://calendly.com/dellacorte" style="min-width:320px;height:630px;"></div>